prof-rossetti/lambda-lecture-pytest/README.md

 Exercises in automated testing in Python, for students at the Lambda School!

+For an introduction to automated testing and software quality control at a conceptual level, feel free to consult these [notes](https://github.com/prof-rossetti/nyu-info-2335-201905/blob/master/notes/software/testing.md).

 ## Setup

 Fork [this repo](https://github.com/prof-rossetti/lambda-lecture-pytest) under your own control.
 Then download or clone it onto your local machine, and navigate into its root directory from the command-line: